vukovuko/puppeteer-task/README.md

 ```
 **Must have google-chrome installed and up to the latest version.

-Install the dependencies and start the project
+Or you can do it manually by installing the dependencies and starting the project
 ```
   npm install
   npm run build
   npm run start
 ```
-or use any other package manager such as yarn, pnpm.
+or using any other package manager such as yarn or pnpm.

-**Alternative experimental docker feature:
+**EXPERIMENTAL: Alternative docker startup:
 https://github.com/vukovuko/puppeteer-task/tree/feature/6---dockerizing

 ### Assumptions made during development